Epidemiology of HIV/AIDS: Sub-Saharan Africa

-It is important to work towards eliminating mother-to-child transmission of HIV-1 in developing nations.
 Due to a lack of testing, a shortage in antenatal therapies and through the feeding of contaminated breast milk, 590,000 infants born in developing countries are infected with HIV-1 per year.
 In 2000, the World Health Organization estimated that 25% of the units of blood transfused in Africa were not tested for HIV, and that 10% of HIV infections in Africa were transmitted via blood.

 Poor economic conditions (leading to the use of dirty needles in healthcare clinics) and lack of sex education contribute to high rates of infection.
 In some African countries, 25% or more of the working adult population is HIV-positive.
 Poor economic conditions caused by slow onset-emergencies, such as drought, or rapid onset natural disasters and conflict can result in young women and girls being forced into using sex as a survival strategy.
 Worse still, research indicates that as emergencies, such as drought, take their toll and the number of potential 'clients' decreases, women are forced by clients to accept greater risks, such as not using contraceptives.
+If there is no reduction in carbon emissions it is expected that there will be an increase of between 11 million and 16 million HIV cases in countries in sub-Saharan Africa by 2050 as a result of increasing temperatures.

 AIDS-denialist policies have impeded the creation of effective programs for distribution of antiretroviral drugs.
 Denialist policies by former South African President Thabo Mbeki's administration led to several hundred thousand unnecessary deaths.
 UNAIDS estimates that in 2005 there were 5.5 million people in South Africa infected with HIV — 12.4% of the population.
 According to a graph done by UNAIDS, there were 4,200,000 people living with HIV in South Africa in 2005.
 This was an increase of 400,000 people since 2003.